-Non-discrimination and Fair Treatment of Pupils A major source of conflict in many schools is the perceived or real problem of bias and unfair treatment of students because of ethnicity, gender, race, social class, religion, disability, nationality, sexual orientation, physical appearance, or some other factor.
+Non-discrimination and Fair Treatment of Pupils A major source of conflict in many schools is the perceived or real problem of bias and unfair treatment of students because of ethnicity, gender, race, social economic status, disability, nationality, sexual orientation, physical appearance, or some other factor.
 Effective schools convey the attitude that all students can achieve academically and behave appropriately, while at the same time appreciating individual differences.
 Effective schools communicate to students and the community that all students are valued and respected.

-In order to maximize the successful education of all students and help them become productive citizens and lifelong learners in a diverse society, all individuals including students, parents, staff and community members shall:
+To maximize the successful education of all students and help them become productive citizens and lifelong learners in a diverse society, all individuals including students, parents, staff and community members shall:

-- Be treated with dignity, respect and fairness; - Encourage and maintain high expectations; - Model an appreciation for socio-economic, cultural, ethnic, gender and religious diversity; and
+Be treated with dignity, respect and fairness; Encourage and maintain high expectations; Model an appreciation for socio-economic, cultural, ethnic, gender and religious diversity; and Contribute to an environment of mutual respect, caring and cooperation.

-Contribute to an environment of mutual respect, caring and cooperation.
 Students, parents, staff and community members shall join together to share a sense of belonging and take pride in our schools, facilities and programs through participation and cooperation in support of the education of all students.
+Alternative academic options at Central Union High are Mt.
+Signal Virtual Academy and Short Term Independent Study Program (students absent due to medical reasons).
 A poster will be posted on classroom walls and various buildings on campus stating students' rights and who to go to for reporting concerns on campus.

-A copy of the District attendance, academic and disciplinary policy is provided to each parent/student annually or upon enrollment.
+A copy of the District attendance, academic, dress code and disciplinary policy is provided to each parent/student annually or upon enrollment.
 A copy of the Central Union High School District letter informing parents on current truancy and attendance enforcement of education codes is provided to parents upon enrollment.
 These forms include information pertaining to student rights to physical safety, to the protection of personal property, respect from adults, and to be free of discrimination on the basis of gender, race, color, religion, ancestry, national origin, ethnic group, marital or parental status, physical or mental disability, sexual orientation or the perception of one or more of such characteristics.
-The District's policies on non-discrimination and sexual harassment support these protections and serve to promote the fair treatment of all children.
+The District's policies on non-discrimination and sexual harassment support these protections and serve to promote the fair treatment of all students.